rekkasa/arekkas_HteFramework_XXXX_2021/submission/reviewer_comments.md

   - We demonstrate covariate balance and overlap in the supplement for a single database.
 Should we do it for all and/or move to main manuscript?
+  - Write paragraph and include 1 figure about the combined results across all databases

 # Reviewer 3
 ## Points